GeoWerkstatt/interlis-check-service/README.md

     #   - /path/to/uploads:/uploads
     #     Transfer files, ilivalidator and session logs
     #
-    #   - /path/to/catalogues:/catalogues
-    #     Folder containing additional catalogue files
-    #     The backend will automatically apply these catalogue files (.xml) for every validation if the user
-    #     does not provide them in a ZIP file.
-    #
     #   - /path/to/models:/models
     #     Folder containing optional ili files
     #